cer28/diku2evennia/README.md

 dm-dist/lib/tinyworld.zon
 ```

+Additional [sample areas](./Caw-archive/Files/) have been included here from the CAW (Curious Areas Workshop) project.
+The original files are  no longer available online, but have been obtained from [the archive.org snapshot](https://web.archive.org/web/20040604021951/http://qsilver.queensu.ca/~fletchra/Caw/).
+Please note the [LICENSE](Caw-archive/Files/LICENSE.md) associated with the files.
+Also note that the files are named
+verbatim from the original ending in "*.tar.gz"; however, the files are actually tar files and not gzipped.

 ## Usage

 There are a few places in the original files where non-standard formatting causes issues with parsing.
-To fix these, run the patch file:
+To fix these, run
+the patch file:

 ```
 patch -u -b -i dm-dist/lib/diku_tinyworld.patch